-If you or your child are using the orally disintegrating tablet (wafer), make sure your hands are dry before you handle the tablet.
+If you are using the disintegrating tablet (wafer), make sure your hands are dry before you handle the tablet.
 Do not open the blister pack that contains the tablet until you are ready to take it.
 Remove the tablet from the blister pack by peeling back the foil.
 Do not push the tablet through the foil.
 Do not break or split the tablet.
 Place the tablet in your mouth.
 It should melt quickly.
 After the tablet has melted, you may take a sip of water.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage forms (tablets or disintegrating tablets):

 - For seizures: